 Here is a table for all the frequency bands in Nepal for different technologies.

 |LTE (4G)||1800 MHz, 800 MHz||Nepal Telecom, Ncell, Smart Cell|

 |GSM||900 MHz/ 1800 MHz||Nepal Telecom, Ncell, Smart Telecom|

 |WiMAX||2300 MHz||Nepal Telecom|

-Take China as an example, who prefer their own (China made) TDD technology like TDSCDMA, TDD LTE and you need to be careful while buying phones there.
-Similar is the case for other countries like the US, Australia where they use other frequency bands for some technologies.
+Take China as an example, who prefer their own (China made) TDD technology like TD-SCDMA, TDD LTE and you need to be careful while buying phones there.
+Similar is the case for other countries like the US, Australia where they use other frequency bands for 3G, and 4G technology.

 Recently handset manufacturers have started putting all frequency bands (quad-band, Pentaband) and all technologies to make it a universal phone, considering their overseas market.
-Even though you have to be careful while expending your hard earned money.
-There may be some regional version of the same smartphone (as you can see in iPhone, Samsung Galaxy phones and even Chinese makers like Xiaomi, Huawei, Vivo, Oppo).
+Even though you have to be careful while expending your hard-earned money.
+There may be some regional versions of the same smartphone (as you can see in iPhone, Samsung Galaxy phones and even Chinese makers like Xiaomi, Huawei, Vivo, Oppo).

 If you have a query regarding frequency band for 2G, 3G, and 4G in Nepal, do ask us or contact us in our social network: Facebook page.